Nina Campbell: Personal life

 Nina married Andrew Guy Louis de Chappuis Konig in 1971 with whom she had two children, Henrietta Lucy Elizabeth Konig (born July 1973) and Maximillian John Konig (born November 1976).
 They divorced in 1978.
 She then married John Henry Deen in 1981, with whom she had a third child, Alice Nina Deen (born 6 August 1982).
 They divorced in 1991.
 She lives in Chelsea, London and is godmother to her friend Geri Halliwell's daughter.

+Publishing

+Nina Campbell's impact extends beyond interior design into the realm of publishing.
+She has authored several influential books on design: